Home

 Process:

-Mr. Gioia's process is a Stanislavski based, eclectic approach to the acting process.
+Mr. Gioia's process is a Stanislavski based, eclectic approach to the acting

 He uses exercises which